Xyclade/MachineLearning/Readme.md

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
 Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) to predict ones gender when given a weight and height.
 With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.

 With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
-Common pitfalls are [overfitting](#overfitting), [underfitting](#under-fitting) and not taking into account how the model handles  [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).
+Common pitfalls are [overfitting](#overfitting), [under fitting](#under-fitting) and not taking into account how the model handles  [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).

 ####Unsupervised Learning

+#####Principal Components Analysis (PCA)
+Principal Components Analysis is a technique used in statistics to convert a set of correlated columns into a smaller set of uncorrelated columns, reducing the amount features of a problem.
+This smaller set of columns are called the principal components.
+This technique is mostly used in exploratory data analysis as it reveals internal structure in the data that can not be found with eye-balling the data.

+A big weakness of PCA however are outliers in the data. these heavily influence it's result, thus looking at the data on beforehand, eliminating large outliers can greatly improve its performance.

 ###Validation techniques